NavigationContentFooter

 setfacl -R -m g::rwx /opt/librenms/rrd /opt/librenms/logs /opt/librenms/bootstrap/cache/ /opt/librenms/storage/

-7. Install the PHP dependencies:
+5. Install PHP dependencies:

 ./scripts/composer_wrapper.php install --no-dev